 Optional Practical Training (OPT) is a 12-month opportunity for students in F-1 status to engage in paid employment to gain experience that is directly related to their fields of study.
 Non-credit-bearing internships fall into this category.
-Students may submit applications for OPT authorization to the USCIS within 90 days of having been enrolled for one full academic year in F-1 status and up to 60 days after the completion of study.
+Students may submit applications for OPT authorization to USCIS (US Citizenship & Immigration Services, a branch of DHS) within 90 days of having been enrolled for one full academic year in F-1 status and up to 60 days after the completion of study.
 USCIS authorization must be received prior to starting OPT, and it often takes the USCIS 80 to 90 days to issue the Employment Authorization Card.

 Students may use Optional Practical Training before or after completion of studies.
 These 12 months are cumulative for the length of each degree you complete, provided you move from a lower to higher educational level.
 In other words, if used on completion of the A.A.S., OPT will again be available on completion of the bachelor's.
 However, if you already hold, for example, a US bachelor's degree, have used its practical training, and then complete an associate's degree, you will be ineligible for OPT when attaining a lower (or second equivalent) degree.
 An employment offer is not necessary to apply for OPT.

 Before the completion of studies, students may only participate in Part-time Optional Practical Training while maintaining registration of 12 credits or more during the fall and spring terms.
 This employment may not exceed 20 hours per week during the school year but may be full time during official school breaks.
 This time is deducted from the 12 months at half-time rate (ex.
 4 months before completion of studies = 2 months after completion of studies).
 Most FIT students choose to save their 12 months for after their completion of studies in order to participate in one full year rather than short periods of part-time employment.